gmc-code/PC-app-development/docs/tkinter_basics/tk_window.rst

     | Use the window.attributes('-topmost', True) to make the window always stay on top.

+.. py:function:: resizable(width_boolean,height_boolean)

+    | Determines whether the window can be resized by the user.
+    | If you want to create a fixed-size window, disable resizing by calling `window.resizable(False, False)`
+    | `window.resizable(True, True)` by default, both horizontally and vertically resizable.

+| The code below sets the window size and position, sets the window to stay on top of others and prevents resizing.

 .. code-block:: python

 	import tkinter as tk